GridPlus/lattice-simulator/README.md

   otherwise KV and wallet address requests fall back to simulator data.
 - If you change the base HTTP port, update the client hook or set `PORT=<n>`—the WebSocket server always binds to `PORT + 443`.
-- Use the debug logs emitted by `server.ts`, `serverRequestManager`, and `serverProtocolHandler` to trace protocol frames end-to-end.
+- Use the debug logs emitted by `packages/daemon/index.ts`, `requestManager`, and `protocolHandler` to trace protocol frames end-to-end.

 ## Contributing
 1. Fork the repo and create a feature branch.